• Home

 VOCABULARY: Understanding and using a variety of different words is important for reading comprehension and oral language development.

 Challenge your family to expand their vocabularies by finding and sharing an interesting new Word of the Day.
 You could take turns teaching your word to the rest of the family at dinnertime.
+We love this book for boosting vocabulary!

 Play simple word games that reinforce word meanings.